winseros/Qt6Renderer/README.md

 ### Qt Types are not pretty printed

 1. Ensure you have satisfied [requirements](#requirements).
+2. GDB only.
+Ensure there is nothing in your [gdbinit][gdbinit], what might disrupt pretty printing.
+Disable your `gdbinit`.
-2. Ensure the proper `Qt` files loaded at runtime.
+3. Ensure the proper `Qt` files loaded at runtime.

    > :large_blue_diamond: On Linux one might have `Qt` installed on the host system as a runtime libraries, for instance if the host system runs KDE.
 The debug target might load the `Qt` libraries from the host system, instead of the `Qt` development SDK.